Zowe-Java-SDK/ZosShell/README.md

                             - for member value only you can specified * wild card as last character ls -l <arg>             - where arg is optional and indicates a dataset or member value
-                            - for member value only you can specified * wild card as last character ps                      - display all processes running ps <arg>                - where arg is a task/job name
+                            - for member value only you can specified * wild card as last character mkdir <arg>             - where arg is a dataset ps                      - display all processes running ps <arg>                - where arg is a task/job name
     pwd                     - show current working dataset